mark2d/homebridge-wyze-connected-home/README.md

 * **`mfaCode`** &ndash; Only required for the initial login if you have two-factor authentication enabled for your account.
 This is typically a 6-digit code provided by your authenticator app.
 * **`refreshInterval`** &ndash; Defines how often the status of the devices will be polled in milliseconds (e.g., `"refreshInterval": 5000` will check the status of your devices' status every 5 seconds).
 Defaults to 10 seconds.
 * **`phoneId`** &ndash; The phone id used by the Wyze App.
 This value is just found by intercepting your phone's traffic.
 If no `phoneId` is specified, a default value will be used.
-* **`userAgent`** &ndash; The browser agent sent when communicating with Wyze services, as no browser agent results in a 403 error.
+* **`userAgent`** &ndash; The browser user agent sent when communicating with Wyze services, as no browser user agent results in a 403 error.
 If no `userAgent` is specified, a default recent Safari user agent will be used.

 ## Other Info